mivjose/pdsnd_github/README.md

 ### Credits
 pandas docs - pandas documentation was immensely helpful in understanding the implementation of pandas methods used in this project.

+numpy docs - numpy documentation was immensely helpful in understanding the implementation of numpy used in this project.

 Udacity - Udacity's instructors were extremely helpful while I was pursuing this project.

 Finally i would like to thank my supervisors at my work place who always supported me during this course.